jgraph/www.diagrams.net-source/_posts/2021-10-19-complex-diagrams-whiteboard.md

 [Use tags to display or hide related shapes](/blog/tags-in-diagrams.html).
 Display the _Tags_ dialog in the whiteboard-style editor via the menu.

 [Work with layers in a diagram](/doc/layers.html).
 Display the _Layers_ dialog in the whiteboard-style editor via the menu, or press ``Ctrl+Shift+L`` on Windows, ``Cmd+Shift+L`` on macOS.

+[Share your cursor](/blog/concurrent-editing.html) and and make collaboration in real-time with your team on diagrams a smoother experience.